fukaraadam-workspace/chrome-extension-nextjs-template/README.md

 - public: static files to be served directly.
 - scripts: Utility scripts to be used manually.
 Has its own package.json.
 - src: source files for both client and server side.
+More info: [`NextJS folder structure`][NextJS Folder].
-  - app: app related files, layouts, pages etc [`NextJS folder structure`][NextJS Folder].
+  - app: app related files, layouts, pages etc.
+  - pages: NextJS pages. `./src/app` is not used for now.
   - assets: Images, fonts, etc.
   - components: components to use in client side.
 Module css files, React components, etc.
   - data: static data files to be used in general. ts, JSON, CSV etc.